7.3.38. logical_table_remove#

 logical_table_remove deletes “Record1” and “Record2” when you specify range as between 2016-03-18 00:00:00 and 2016-03-18 01:30:00. logical_table_remove doesn’t delete “Record3”. logical_table_remove doesn’t remove the table.

-New in version 6.0.1: You can also remove tables and columns that reference the target table and tables related with the target shard by using dependent parameter.
+Added in version 6.0.1: You can also remove tables and columns that reference the target table and tables related with the target shard by using dependent parameter.

-New in version 6.0.9: You can remove broken tables and columns as much as possible by using force parameter.
+Added in version 6.0.9: You can remove broken tables and columns as much as possible by using force parameter.

 7.3.38.2.
 Syntax#